-Nicholas has served on the SPC or PC of AAAI, AAMAS, IJCAI, COMSOC, ECAI, and CP conferences.
-He has reviewed for AIJ, JAIR, IEEE Intelligent Systems, and ACM:TEAC.
-He serves as the AI Ethics Officer for ACM:SIGAI and as the Public Relations coordinator for JAIR.
+Nicholas has served on the SPC or PC of AAAI, AAMAS, AIES, IJCAI, COMSOC, ECAI, CP and other major AI conferences.
+He has reviewed for AIJ, AGNT, JAIR, IEEE Intelligent Systems, ACM:TEAC and other journals.
+He serves as the AI, Ethics, and Society Officer for ACM:SIGAI and as the Public Relations coordinator for JAIR.
 He has also given tutorials on social choice and empirical methods in artificial intelligence at a number of venues including AUSAI and the MSS Workshop in New Zealand.
 He has taught various courses on knowledge representation and reasoning; artificial intelligence; and programming at the University of Kentucky and the University of New South Wales.

 Writing about yourself in the 3rd person is a little strange.
 Nick also enjoys music, art, food, sleep, books, frisbee, soccer, basketball, climbing, making (and drinking) beer, and making toys out of discarded electronics.

-You can reach me at ns<last-name>@gmail.com or nicholas.<last-name>@nicta.com.au.
+You can reach me at ns<last-name>@tulane.edu or ns<last-name>@gmail.com.
 Remember to substitute between the angle brackets.